 This format uses standard JPEG still images in the video stream.
 These images are then displayed and updated at a rate sufficient to create a stream that shows constantly updated motion.

-The Motion JPEG stream provides excellent image quality and access to each and every individual image contained in the stream.
-The level of image compression may need to be increased if bandwidth consumption is a problem.
+The Motion JPEG stream provides excellent image quality and access to every individual image contained in the stream.

-Note also that multiple clients accessing Motion JPEG streams can use different image settings.
+Note that multiple clients accessing Motion JPEG streams can use different image settings.